dissyulina/trivia-world/README.md

    Because the sound audio play after the wheel’s transition ends, and not by user action, unfortunately, it can’t be played.

 2. In the console, there’s a warning: “Error with Permissions-Policy header: Unrecognized feature: 'interest cohort.”
-This is a Github issue, as a part of an effort from Github to ensure the privacy of the users when browsing GitHub Pages sites.
-This topic can be found on [this link](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780/2), and we can’t do anything to make it disappear.
+There is a new header from Github as part of an effort to ensure the privacy of the users when browsing GitHub pages (through disabling the interest-cohort feature).
+Unfortunately the ```interest-cohort``` can be unrecognized in Chrome or other browsers.
+However, it's just a warning and doesn't affect anything.
+This topic can be found on [this link](https://github.community/t/i-have-no-idea-what-the-interest-cohort-is/179780/2).

 <br />